-If your installation provides heat for uses (space heating and/or domestic hot water) with heat demand figures that exceed the heat demand limit for your technology type, your payments will be capped.
-For example, if you have an air source heat pump providing space heating and domestic hot water, and their combined heat demand on the EPC exceeds 20,000 kilowatt hours, your payments will be capped.
+If your installation provides heat for uses (space heating and/or domestic hot water) with combined heat demand figures that exceed the heat demand limit for your technology type, your payments will be capped.
+For example, if you have an air source heat pump providing space heating and domestic hot water, and their combined heat demand on the EPC exceeds 20,000 kilowatt hours, your payments will be capped to this amount.
 This wouldn't affect your eligibility: you can still apply even if the heat demands on your EPC are higher than the heat demand limit.
 The heat demand limit applies to all applications, including those that are metered for payment.

-If you'd like a detailed breakdown and examples of how heat demand limits affect payments, please see the key term 'heat demand limit' on our website.
+If you'd like a detailed breakdown and examples of how heat demand limits affect payments, please see Annex 3 'Heat Demand Limits' (HDLs).